 The results of the calculation leads to the conclusion, that when UV-350 is released into waste water the largest part of the substance will be hold back in the sewage sludge and does not enter the environment.
-This is in agreement with available experimental findings of Ruan et al. (Ruan et al., 2012), see also Part II and Annex 6.
+This is in agreement with available experimental findings of Ruan et al. (Ruan et al., 2012), see Annex 7.
 It has to be kept in mind that the use of sludge from municipal sewage treatment plants for agricultural purposes is a common practice in many regions.
 Over this way the substance might be released into agricultural soil.